Surf culture: Surf visual art

+Artists such as Damian Fulton, Rick Reitveld and Phil Roberts have depicted surfers and surfing lifestyles in their paintings and in murals.
+Artist Mark Patterson created a mosaic, Surfing Madonna, in Encinitas that portrays the Virgen de Guadalupe riding a surfboard.

 Surf graphics

 "Surf graphics" is the art style associated with the surfing subculture in posters, flyers, T-shirts and logos.
 It is heavily influenced by skate art, Kustom Kulture and tiki culture.
-Popular artists in the genre are Drew Brophy, Damian Fulton, Rick Griffin, Bill Ogden and Jim Phillips.
+Popular artists in the genre include Drew Brophy, Damian Fulton, Rick Griffin, Bill Ogden and Jim Phillips.